International-GNSS-Service/SLM/doc/source/overview.rst

 (meaning the database does not require them to exist).

-Serialized Time-based Site Log Index
+Time-based Serialized Site Log Index
 ------------------------------------

 The data model will change with time and the past is important.
-To facilitate backwards compatibility with legacy data that may even pre-date the standardization of the site log format, the SLM maintains a time based index of serialized site logs.
-This just means that the SLM stores site logs on the filesystem and keeps entries in database that associates these files with the time range during which they were valid.
+To facilitate backwards compatibility with legacy data that may even predate the standardization of the site log format, the SLM maintains a time based index of serialized site logs.
+This just means that the SLM stores site logs on the file system and keeps entries in database that associates these files with the time range during which they were valid.
 This ensures that the data model can change, and even lose fields in time, but SLM managed networks will never lose information and maintain 100% traceability into the past.